dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/number/number-info.md

 - Locale: `nb-NO`
 - Currency: `NOK`

+### Element and style

+The number component is style independent, so it has no visual styles.
+By default a `<span>` is used.
+But you can easily change the element type by providing something else to `element="div"` property.

 ### Sources

 Eufemia is basing their number formats on both the [Norwegian authority](https://lovdata.no/forskrift/2004-02-16-426/§16) and [Sprakradet](https://www.sprakradet.no/sprakhjelp/Skriveregler/Dato).